dankreiger/puppy-fetch/README.md

 A small wrapper for the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) that uses the [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) interface to cancel in-flight fetch requests.

+Using `puppy-fetch` helps by making repeated `fetch` calls abortable by default.
+This is especially helpful for speeding up the UX for users with a slower internet connection.

 [![Build Status](https://travis-ci.org/dankreiger/puppy-fetch.svg?branch=master)](https://travis-ci.org/dankreiger/puppy-fetch)

 ### Install